 What is the secret behind normal speech after cleft palate repair surgery?
 This is a question that many educated patients keep asking.
 In this medical blog, I would want to make this aspect clear to any non-medical person.

 Cleft palate is a congenital or birth defect that roughly affects 1 in 800 individuals.
-One of the requisites for handling children with such craniofacial defects in the presence of a competent craniofacial team.
+One of the requisites for handling children with such craniofacial defects is the presence of a competent craniofacial team.

 As a parent or a patient seeking treatment for the cleft palate – look for the following :

-This is very essential and has been shown repeatedly that a good team gives good results for the patients… however surgeon standalone centers are not the best way to handle such craniofacial issues.
+This is very essential and has been shown repeatedly that a good team produces good results.
+However surgeon standalone centers are not the best way to handle such craniofacial issues.

 Do check if the hospital where the surgeon provides the surgery is recognized to perform such procedures.
 This would give you an idea about the credibility of the surgeon and the institution.

-It also has been quite conclusively proven that if the cleft palate repair should be done around 9 months to 10 months of age. this is right before the child starts to babble.
+It also has been quite conclusively proven that the cleft palate repair should be done around 9-10 months of age for better results.
+Because, this is the time right before the child starts to babble.

-- The technique used in surgery:
+The technique used in surgery: